 When an Anxiety Disorder Becomes a Disability

-People who suffer with anxiety disorders often feel uneasy and experience stress while engaged in normal day-to-day activities.
+People who suffer from anxiety disorders often feel uneasy and experience stress while engaged in normal day-to-day activities.
 Some only suffer anxiety when they encounter certain situations, things, or places, while others feel anxious all the time.

 For individuals who suffer from OCD, symptoms may appear when they try to avoid obsessive or compulsive behavior.
 This can lead to fear, panic, nightmares, and physical manifestations such as sweating, nausea, and uncontrolled shaking.